-School principals, counsellors, district staff, police, social workers, probation and mental health workers have been trained in Threat Assessment: Assessing Violence Potential and Protocols for Dealing with High-Risk Student Behaviors.
+School administration and the guidance counsellor, have been trained in Threat Assessment: Assessing Violence Potential and Protocols for Dealing with High-Risk Student Behaviors.
 The primary purpose of the multidisciplinary Threat Assessment Team protocol is to identify indicators that a student is moving towards violence against self or others and to intervene to decrease the risk, prevent injury, and support the student in receiving the help he or she needs to address the issues contributing to the high-risk behavior.
 Collaboration between disciplines is essential to assess and to intervene on behalf of students, schools and communities.